Student Employment Opportunities

 Love writing?
 Love working with people?
 Want to boost your résumé?

-The Writing Center employs both undergraduate and graduate students.
+The Writing Center employs both undergraduate and graduate students at the Oshkosh campus.
 Usually, we hire in April for Fall and in November for Spring.
 We also occasionally hire on an as-needed basis.
 If you are interested in working in the Writing Center, please complete an application and deliver it electronically to Writing Center Director Dr. Crystal Mueller.

 - Consult with students of varying levels of expertise on all aspects of their writing

-- Mentor writers in the Intensive English Program and English 100
+- Mentor writers in the Intensive English Program and WRT 99

 - Work individually with students to help them better understand and improve their writing processes